planety/prologue/docs/route.md

 ## Static Route

-Register handler `hello` by specifying path, httpMethod and middlewares.
+Registering handler `hello` by specifying path, HTTP methods and middlewares.

-Default http method is `HttpGet`.If you register a handler with `HttpGet`, `Prologue` will automatically register `HttpHead` for this handler.
+`HttpGet` is the default HTTP methods.
+If you have registered a handler with `HttpGet`, `Prologue` will automatically register `HttpHead` for this handler.

 ```nim
 # handler